Lettly/Youtube-Download-Batch/README.md

    - **Select Format Code**: After fetching format information, enter the format code you want to download.

 3. **Download Options**:
-   - If `DownloadCopy.txt` contains `Y`, the script will save the file in both the `Download` folder and the directory specified in `DirToSave.txt`.
+   - If `DownloadCopy.txt` contains `Y`, the script will save the file in both the `Lib` folder and the directory specified in `DirToSave.txt`.
    - If `DownloadCopy.txt` contains `N`, the script will save the file only in the directory specified in `DirToSave.txt`.

 ## Error Handling